openshift-kni/cnf-features-deploy/ztp/kube-compare-reference/README.md

 ## Developer Notes

-The reference should be kept in-sync with ../source-crs
+The reference must be kept in-sync with ../source-crs

+### CI Enforcement

 The `make compare` target provided in this directory will compare the reference, combining it with the examples in `default_value.yaml` and excluding